 Public water systems identify homes with copper plumbing.
 Some of these homes are then monitored at the tap, with the number of tap-sampling sites based on the number of people served by the public water supply.
 Additional monitoring for other water-quality parameters affecting corrosion is sometimes required to determine compliance with copper standards.

-If your water comes from a public water supply, contact the water utility to inquire about your water’s copper concentration.
+If consumers want to know the concentration of copper in their public water supply, they can contact the water utility to inquire about the water?s copper concentration.
 The water supplier can provide information regarding the copper concentration in drinking water at the taps monitored.
-Under most circumstances, the copper concentration in drinking water at other homes and businesses served by the public water supply can be expected to be in a range close to that measured at monitored locations.
+Under most circumstances, the copper concentration of drinking water at other homes and businesses served by the public water supply can be expected to be in a range close to that measured at monitored locations.

 One notable exception can occur.
 New copper pipes and fittings can be found in new construction and in homes or buildings with remodeled, renovated or repaired water distribution systems.
 In these cases, sufficient time would not have passed for a protective mineral scale lining to deposit on new components in the system.
 Since mineral scale linings coat copper pipes and minimize copper dissolution in water, a higher copper concentration could be present in new pipes that have not yet formed a mineral lining.
 The formation of such a lining can take months to years.